M. Hoffman, Ph.D.

 Editor (Editions Listed from Most Recent to Oldest)

-Chief Editor, ECS Publishing (E. C. Schirmer Music Company, Ione Press, Galaxy Music Corporation, Highgate Press), 1998- .
-Editor for thousands of compositions written by internationally renowned composers (such as the late George Perle, the late Daniel Pinkham and Steven Sametz, and best-selling composers such as Gwyneth Walker and Stephen Chatman) in genres ranging from full operas to solo pieces with a heavy emphasis on choral works.
+Chief Editor, E. C. Schirmer Company and Galaxy Music Corporation, divisions of ECS Publishing Group, 1998- .
+Editor for thousands of compositions written by internationally renowned composers (such as the late George Perle and the late Daniel Pinkham, and best-selling composers such as Stephen Chatman) in genres ranging from full operas to solo pieces with a heavy emphasis on choral works.

 Editor of Freedom Song by Robert Kyr, and The Digital Wonder Watch by David Evan Thomas, two of the three winners of the Second Prize in the Choral Music Notesetting category in the 2012 Paul Revere Awards for graphic excellence given by the Music Publishers Association.

-In the preface to Carl B. Schmidts book The Story of Randall Thompson's Alleluia Revisited (ECS Publishing, 2010), Mr. Schmidt expressed his gratitude to Dr. Hoffman for the work he did in engraving and editing the musical examples for the book.
+In the preface to Carl B. Schmidtís book The Story of Randall Thompson's Alleluia Revisited (ECS Publishing Group, 2010), Mr. Schmidt expressed his gratitude to Dr. Hoffman for the work he did in engraving and editing the musical examples for the book.

-Editor of Gabriel's Daughter, published by ECS Publishing, winner of the Second Prize in the Folio (Vocal Scores) category in the 2010 Paul Revere Awards for graphic excellence given by the Music Publishers Association.
+Editor of Gabriel's Daughter, published by ECS Publishing Group, winner of the Second Prize in the Folio (Vocal Scores) category in the 2010 Paul Revere Awards for graphic excellence given by the Music Publishers Association.

-Editor of Opera Aria Anthology - Volume IV (Baritone), published by ECS Publishing, winner of the First Prize in the Folio (Vocal Scores) category in the 2004 Paul Revere Awards for graphic excellence given by the Music Publishers Association.
+Editor of Opera Aria Anthology - Volume IV (Baritone), published by ECS Publishing Group, winner of the First Prize in the Folio (Vocal Scores) category in the 2004 Paul Revere Awards for graphic excellence given by the Music Publishers Association.

-Editor of Shakespeare Madrigals by Gregg Smith, published by ECS Publishing, winner of the First Prize in the Choral Octavo category from in the 2001 Paul Revere Awards for graphic excellence given by the Music Publishers Association.
+Editor of Shakespeare Madrigals by the late Gregg Smith, published by ECS Publishing Group, winner of the First Prize in the Choral Octavo category from in the 2001 Paul Revere Awards for graphic excellence given by the Music Publishers Association.

 Conductor, Baritone and Lecturer (Engagements Listed from Most Recent to Oldest)

-Founding Conductor - The Temple Israel of Natick Singers, Natick, Massachusetts, 2012-present.
+Founding Music Director- The Temple Israel of Natick Singers, Natick, Massachusetts, 2012-2015.